WillSams/Alien-Attack-Linux/README.md

 I originally created this repo back in 2014 as I worked my way through the book.
 In December 2022, I decided I wanted to pick up C/C++ games development again, unfortunately breaking any forked version of this repo.
 I decided to revisit this project and see improve upon it as I write my own game engine throughout 2023.
 I plan to make a number of changes, including:

 * Adding support for Nintendo Switch.
 This is possible because of the [libnx][9] port of SDL.
-This also includes:
 * Switching to libtinyxml2 instead of libtinyxml.
 Very much linked to the previous bullet point.

 I've done the above already in another unlinked repo.
 I plan to merge those changes into this repo over the next few days.